When it comes to creating a popular (and profitable) website, your primary focus should always be on the user experience.

 - A search box in the sidebar

 - An Archives page

-I give the user the opportunity to browse my site via date, category and tag.
-Of course, presenting options like this is only helpful to the end user if you categorize and tag your content effectively.
+Of course, presenting options like this is only helpful to the end user if you categorize, tag and otherwise organize your content effectively.

-Integrating breadcrumbs within your site is easy — just use the Internal Links feature included in WordPress SEO by Yoast (my favorite SEO plugin by a distance).
+Integrating breadcrumbs within your site is easy – just use the Internal Links feature included in WordPress SEO by Yoast (our favorite SEO plugin and what we use for our site).

 The common theme running throughout the above examples is ease of navigation.
 A lot of people will leave a site after seeing just one page.
 Your job is to give them an easy option to continue exploring.
 Effective navigation helps you to do that.

 Unless you have a post that goes hugely viral (and even then), you’re likely to find that your homepage is by far the most visited page on your site.
 The reason for that is twofold:

 - It is an obvious entry point and will be linked to from other sites more often than any other page.